SUSE/doc-susemanager/README.md

 ##Preparing and Publishing Online Documentation (suse.com/documentation)##

-ATM (2016-07-13), you must you a recent daps checkout from `git@github.com:openSUSE/daps.git`l.
+ATM (2016-07-13), you must use a recent `daps` checkout from `git@github.com:openSUSE/daps.git`.

-Switch to the documentation checkout and call:
+Switch to the directory of the documentation checkout and enter:

 ```
 .../daps/bin/daps --dapsroot .../daps -d DC-create-all online-docs